Azure-Samples/active-directory-verifiable-credentials-dotnet/README.md

 Much of the data is the same in this JSON structure, but some differences needs explaining.

 - **authority** vs **acceptedIssuers** - The Verifier and the Issuer may be two different entities.
 For example, the Verifier might be a online service, like a car rental service, while the DID it is asking for is the issuing entity for drivers licenses.
-Note that `trustedIssuers` is a collection of DIDs, which means you can ask for multiple VCs from the user coming from different trusted issuers.
+Note that `acceptedIssuers` is a collection of DIDs, which means you can ask for multiple VCs from the user coming from different trusted issuers.
 - **presentation** - required for a Verification request.
 Note that `issuance` and `presentation` are mutually exclusive.
 You can't send both.
 - **requestedCredentials** - please also note that the `requestedCredentials` is a collection too, which means you can ask to create a presentation request that contains multiple DIDs.
 - **includeReceipt** - if set to true, the `presentation_verified` callback will contain the `receipt` element.